vosen/ZLUDA/TROUBLESHOOTING.md

 :3:hip_device.cpp           :171 : 15186582132 us: [pid:27431 tid:0x7f21a7842000] hipDeviceGet: Returned hipSuccess :

 ```
-If you are on Windows and are trying to run a GUI application that does not use console then you can try to edit the subsystem of the app's exe from Windows GUI to Windows console using [CFF Explorer](https://ntcore.com/?page_id=388) or a similiar tool.
+If you are on Windows and are trying to run a GUI application that does not use the console then you can try to edit the subsystem of the application's exe from Windows GUI to Windows console using [CFF Explorer](https://ntcore.com/?page_id=388) or a similar tool.

-If there is no HIP logging output that most likely means that ZLUDA could not find runtime libraries.
+If there is no HIP logging output, it most likely means that ZLUDA could not find the runtime libraries.

 #### Linux

-On Linux, ZLUDA depends on `libamdhip64.so` and `libamd_comgr.so.2` being present in system paths.
-Usually it's a case of not adding `/opt/rocm/lib` to system linker paths as instructed [here](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/native-install/post-install.html).
-As the last resort can use environment variable `LD_DEBUG=libs` to debug library load process.
+On Linux, ZLUDA depends on the presence of `libamdhip64.so` and `libamd_comgr.so.2` being present in the system library search paths.
+If ZLUDA can't find either of them, it it's usually a case of not adding `/opt/rocm/lib` to the system linker paths as instructed [here](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/native-install/post-install.html).
+As a last resort, you can use the  `LD_DEBUG=libs` environment variable to debug the library loading process.

 #### Windows

-On Windows, ZLUDA depends on `amdhip64.dll` and `amd_comgr.dll` being present in system paths (usually `C:\Windows\System32`).
-If they ar enot present consider reinstalling your Radeon GPU driver.
+On Windows, ZLUDA depends on the rpesence of `amdhip64.dll` and `amd_comgr.dll` being present in the system library search paths (usually `C:\Windows\System32`).
+If they are not present consider reinstalling your Radeon GPU driver.

 ## (Linux only) Trace CUDA calls

-If ZLUDA-using application crashes or fails to run, then an easy way to check which function is failing to run it under ltrace:
+If an application using ZLUDA crashes or fails to run, then an easy way to check which function is failing is to run it under ltrace:

 ```
 ltrace -f -x "cu*@*-cuda*@*" -L <APPLICATION> <APPLICATION_ARGUMENTS>